piyushsharma-io/piyushsharma-io/README.md

 🎓B.Tech Student | 🤖Aspiring AI/ML Engineer
 💻Passionate about Python, Artificial Intelligence, and Innovative solutions.

-# 🌱 Currently Learning->
+## 🌱 Currently Learning
--Python and Java
+- Python and Java

--Git and Github

--ML Fundamentrals
+- Git and GitHub
+- Machine Learning Fundamentals

--Data Structures and Algorithms
+- Data Structures and Algorithms

-# ⚡ Qualifications->
+## ⚡ Qualifications
-to be mentioned*
+- B.Tech in Artificial Intelligence and Machine Learning (Pursuing)
+- Completed Class 12 with PCM and Computer Science
+- Completed Class 10

 # 📫 How to reach me->
-E-mail
+- E-mail: piyush.sharma.dev01@gmail.com

 # It is just the beginning...More Stuff coming SOON..!